John Paterson

 1) The Brain: Sales Knowledge Base (SKB)

-Maybe the most critical component.
-Collect what great sellers know and make it retrievable by an AI agent: current customers, product facts, use cases, ROI math, testimonials, common objections with answers, roadmap context, team and board bios.
+Collect what great sellers know and make it retrievable: current customers, product facts, use cases, ROI math, testimonials, common objections with answers, roadmap context, team and board bios.
 Split content into short chunks, add sources, and index it so agents pull the right lines without guessing.

 2) The Periscope: Lead Intelligence and Scoring (LISE)